himanshukumar199795/how-to-web/README.md

 repository contain different codes sets that can be included in website

-** edit video or image link if reduired
+** edit video or image link if required as per codes